localstack/docs/content/en/tutorials/ephemeral-application-previews/index.md

 To achieve the goal, you can utilize a few prebuilt Actions:

--   [`actions/checkout`](https://github.com/actions/checkout): Clone the repository to deploy the application.
+-   [`actions/checkout`](https://github.com/actions/checkout): Checkout the application code with Git.
 -   [`setup-localstack/preview`](https://github.com/localstack/setup-localstack): Configure the workflow to generate the application preview.
--   [`LocalStack/setup-localstack/finish`](https://github.com/localstack/setup-localstack): Configure the workflow to add the preview URL to a PR comment.
+-   [`LocalStack/setup-localstack/finish`](https://github.com/localstack/setup-localstack): Add a comment to the PR, which includes a URL to the application preview.

 You will find the following content to the `preview.yml` file that you opened earlier: